Artuyees/SnakeGame/README.md

 # SnakeGame
-Snake game made for fun.
+Snake game made in school for fun.
+Made with vanilla js.

-bunch of spaghetti code but kinda works.
+Simple but works.